hassantafreshi/easy-form-builder/readme.txt

 - *States / Provinces*: With Easy Form Builder, you can easily add a States / Provinces list select field (drop-down field of states / provinces list) to your form.
 Our state/province list includes the local names of each region, so you can easily display the state names in any language.
 Plus, you can easily switch between countries to display the states/provinces of any desired location.

+- *Cities dropdown*: With the dropdown city list in the easy form builder, you can include the list of cities for a province in three language modes: English, local language, and English along with the local language in your form.
+This feature is perfect for creating forms that require users to select their city of residence.

 - *Multiple Select*:Add the ability for users to make multiple selections with the Multi-Select (or Multi-Select Dropdown) field.
 This field is fully customizable and even includes a searchable dropdown list.
 Easily add this feature to your WordPress form for **free** and improve your user experience.

 - *Heading*: With Easy Form Builder, you can add heading fields to your forms, just like H tags, without any coding skills.
 Customize the size and color of your headings to match your form's style and design.